-Oh for a perfect burnished full moon on an evening in late summer...
+Oh, for a perfect burnished full moon on an evening in late summer...
 After many years, the longing remains in all its foolish intensity - to be enfolded in something grand and gilded and luminous.
-Last night's moon was golden and then some, the biggest and brightest moon of the calendar year.

-French symphony conductor Pierre Boulez once wrote: Just listen with the vastness of the world in mind; you can't fail to get the message.
-Whatever happens to my gnarly old self and its molecules this time around, I would like to think that a tiny scrap of the world's grace and grandeur and vastness will remain in my consciousness as I billow off into the great beyond like a scrap of linen freed from the clothesline.
-Let there be that and a few scattered images of the moon looking down on the earth, lustrous and blithe of countenance.
+The late French conductor Pierre Boulez once said: Just listen with the vastness of the world in mind; you can't fail to get the message.
+Whatever happens to my gnarly old self and its molecules (starstuff) this time around, I like to think that a tiny scrap of the world's grace and grandeur and vastness will remain in my consciousness as I billow off into the great beyond like a scrap of linen liberated from the clothesline.
+Let there be that and a few scattered images of the moon surrounded by stars and looking down on the earth, lustrous and blithe of countenance.
 Every night is a jeweled tapestry, and every lunar round is a wonder to the eyes and lens tracing her contours, mapping her mountains and valleys, wide mesas and dry seas, lingering on her glossy light.